 November 11, 2024

 Google says, “This update is designed to continue our work to improve the quality of our search results by showing more content that people find genuinely useful and less content that feels like it was made just to perform well on Search.”
-They also said that it will take about two weeks to roll out.
+This update concluded on December 5.

 Google’s August Core Update Rollout Completed